 The world in which we live presents us with an intimidating message of aloneness in the midst of forces and events much too large for us to grapple with on our own.
 Dwarfed in the face of everything-the size of the cosmos, the uncertainty of the future, the needs of food and friendship-we are like that solitary high school freshman who has just moved from out-of-state, standing in front of his new school on the first day of classes, knowing no one.
 Anything awaits us.
 Who knows what will happen or what our portion will be.
-That is why one of God's most frequent and enduring
+That is why one of God's most frequent and enduring promises to you is, "I will be with you and bless you" (Genesis 26:3).
+Jesus repeated His Father's pledge (Matthew 28:20), and His name, Immanuel, means "God with us" (Matthew 1:23).
+Worship is a way of thanking the Lord for being closer to us than any friend could ever be (Proverbs 18:24).

-And lo, I am with you always, even to the end of the age.
+And Io, I am with you always, even to the end of the age. -Matthew 28:20

-There is a friend who sticks closer than a brother.
+There is a friend who sticks closer than a brother. -Proverbs 18:24

--Proverbs 18:24